 A new U.S. conventional arms transfer policy governing direct commercial and Foreign Military Sales signed by President Barack Obama this year is supposed to allow Washington officials to make ad hoc decisions about military exports, including industrial competitiveness, an official said recently.
 To be sure, the Presidential Policy Directive 27 on Conventional Arms Transfers, signed by Obama in January, is supposed to further entrench human rights and arms proliferation considerations as ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "New U.S. Arms Sales Policy Includes Industrial Concerns".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "New U.S. Arms Sales Policy Includes Industrial Concerns".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.